sadeghbarout/const-generator/readme.md

-#Installation:
+# Installation:

-1- composer require colbeh/consts
+1- Composer require colbeh/consts

-2- make sure you have app/Extras/consts.php and added to composer.json
+2- Make sure you have app/Extras/consts.php and added to composer.json

         ...